Pedro Fernandes de Queirós: The search for Terra Australis

 Queirós spent eighteen months in the Philippines, but returned to Spain in 1598, via Mexico.
 Upon his return to Spain, he petitioned King Philip III to support another voyage into the Pacific, hoping to find a large southern continent to claim for Spain.
-A devout Catholic, Queirós also visited Rome in 1600, where he obtained the support of the Pope, Clement VIII, for further explorations.
+A devout Catholic, Queirós also visited Rome in 1600, where he obtained the support of Pope Clement VIII, for further explorations.
 He greatly impressed the Spanish Ambassador in Rome, the Duke of Sesa, who described him as a “man of good judgement, experienced in his profession, hard working, quiet and disinterested.”
-While in Rome Queirós also first wrote his Treatise on Navigation as a letter to the king, further reinforcing his reputation as a navigator, and invented two navigational tools.
+While in Rome, Queirós also first wrote his Treatise on Navigation as a letter to the king, further reinforcing his reputation as a navigator, and invented two navigational tools.

-In March 1603, Queirós was finally authorized to return to Peru to organize another expedition, with the intention of finding Terra Australis, the anticipated "great south land," and claiming it for Spain and the Church.
+In March 1603, Queirós was finally authorized to return to Peru to organize another expedition, with the intention of finding Terra Australis, the anticipated "great south land," and claiming it for Spain and the Catholic Church.
 Queirós was shipwrecked in the West Indies, but made it to Peru by March 1605.
 Queirós's party of 160 men on three ships, San Pedro y San Pablo (150 tons), San Pedro (120 tons), and the tender (or launch) Los Tres Reyes left Callao on 21 December 1605.

 In January 1606, the expedition came upon Henderson Island and Ducie Island, and then Rakahanga (Northern Cook Islands), and the Buen Viaje Islands (Butaritari and Makin) in the present-day island nation of Kiribati.
 It is also probable that his expedition sighted Tahiti and other islands in the Tuamotu archipelago.
-Queirós narrowly missed the Marquesas, as well as New Zealand, thanks to a change in his planned itinerary.
+Queirós narrowly missed the Marquesas as well as New Zealand, thanks to a change in his planned itinerary.